GPUOpen-Tools/compressonator/README.md

 Compressonator is a set of tools to allow artists and developers to more easily create compressed texture image assets and easily visualize the quality impact of various compression technologies.
 It consists of a GUI application, a command line application and an SDK for easy integration into a developer tool chain.

-Compressonator DXTn (S3TC)is developed for Microsoft Windows® platform.
+Compressonator DXTn (S3TC)is developed for Microsoft WindowsÂ® platform.

-Recent additions and changes since v2.3 release
+Recent additions and changes since v2.4 release
 ------------------------------------------------------

-Added ASTC speed setting according to Quality

-Quality Setting
-<0.2 = VeryFast  (default)
-<0.4 = Fast
-<0.6 = Medium
-<0.8 = Thorough
-else Exhaustive

-Added Multithreaded ASTC block processing

-Support mipmap generation on KTX output

-Add TGA image plugin

-Enable GUI decompress view with vulkan

-Added GPU based compressed image views using OpenGL, DirectX 11 and Vulkan

 Build Instructions for Windows 7 and up